 5. Parental Responsibility

-A Special Guardian shares Parental Responsibility for the child with the parents but is entitled to exercise such responsibility to the exclusion of any other person with parental responsibility (apart from another Special Guardian) and also has the primary responsibility for day to day decision-making in relation to the child.
+A Special Guardian shares Parental Responsibility for the child with the parents but, subject to certain limited exceptions, is entitled to exercise such responsibility to the exclusion of any other person with parental responsibility (apart from another Special Guardian) and also has the primary responsibility for day to day decision-making in relation to the child.

 The child's parents will continue to hold Parental Responsibility but their exercise of it is limited by virtue of the Special Guardian's right to exercise parental responsibility to the exclusion of any other holder of parental responsibility.